 - Crime & Clues – Articles on the art and science of criminal investigation, covering numerous types of evidence including fingerprint, physical, testimonial, and behavioral.

-- Forensic Investigation Books – A list of forensic investigation books available from Amazon.com
+- Forensic Investigation Books – A list of books available from Amazon.com on the subject.

 - Introduction to Forensic Firearms Identification – Sometimes incorrectly referred to as ballistics, firearms identification has as its primary concern the identification of fired ammunition components (bullets, cartridge cases) to a specific firearm.